jasonlee8600/CPSC-100/README.md

 # CPSC-223

-Homework Solutions CPSC 223 (Data Structures and Programming Techniques) - Spring 2022
+These are my solutions to the homework assignments in Yale's CPSC 223 course (Data Structures and Programming Techniques).

-These are my solutions to the problem sets in Yale's CPSC 223 course on Data Structures and Programming Techniques.
+Coded in C.

 Skipped problem sets 6 and 7.